chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-01-motivation.md

 date: 2016-06-05
 ---

+In this series, I'm going to document and explore my journey through my last hosting and development trials for 2015-2016.

 ## AWS -- Too Much

-Mid 2015, I undertook moving all my website hosting into my house.
-Setup a basic server, got a decent ISP connect, added a CDN in front of my sites, and stopped paying AWS > $150/month.
+At the beginning on 2015, I had been hosting with AWS for a year or so for all my websites.
+This, however, was running a bill of about $150/month.
+Too much.
+So, mid 2015, I started moving all my websites into my house.
+I setup a basic server, got a decent ISP connection, added a CDN in front of my sites, and stopped paying AWS.

-However, back then I had moved it to what was, previously, my media server machine.
-It was acceptable for video playback _(i3 core (4t), 8gb of ram, and some spinning disks)_ but was clearly was struggling at times with VMWare and several virtual machines sitting on top of it.
+Overall this worked -- however, I had moved to what was, previously, my media server machine.
+While acceptable for video playback _(i3 core (4t), 8gb of ram, and some spinning disks)_, the server was clearly struggling at times with VMWare and several virtual machines sitting on top of it.

 I eventually got my hands on some obscenely powerful datacenter-grade hardware, set it all up -- and then got my first power bill.
 Paying $70/month to run that beastly 2u server just wasn't going to fly.
+In both situations, I was operating under a single point of failure -- I wanted redundancy and low power.

 ## Mini Cluster

-To work around expensive power costs, and to scratch my own continued learning education, I decided to have a go at creating a mini-cluster.
-I started putting together a plan for a small cluster of cheap machines, low power, low noise, capable enough to run my websites, *and* I wanted some redundancy.
+To work around expensive power costs, and to scratch my own continued-learning-education itch, I decided to have a go at creating a mini-cluster.
+I started putting together a plan for a small cluster of machines: cheap, low power, low noise, and capable enough to run my websites.
+The reason I was going for a cluster (3+ machines) was to achieve a level of redundancy -- meaning I wanted to be able to turn off (on purpose or accidentally) a machine and not have any websites go offline without manual intervention to get them back.

 ## First Forray, Pi(e) Time!